ocbyram/Group11_DS6050_PILL/README.md

 - train_resnet18_classifier.py (used to train resnet18)
 - eval_retrieval.py (used for evaluation)
 - Group11_Final_Code.ipynb (a complete interactive notebook with the full code)
-- table.csv (a list of the correpsonding pill image labels)
+- table.csv (a list of the corresponding pill image labels)
 - 'Data' Folder (this contained three folders (300, 600, real_world) which all contain image data
 - main.py (combines the .pys to run these models)
 - nlm_images_verified.csv (verifies the images are uploaded correctly)